meiriko/node-bcat-dup/README.md

- --ansiOptions            override replacement of ansi black color --scrollDownInterval     interval to execute javascript scroll down   [default: 1000 (ms)] --serverTimeout          http://nodejs.org/api/http.html#http_server_timeout  [default: 0 (no timeout)]
+ --ansiOptions            override replacement of ansi black color --scrollDownInterval     interval to execute javascript scroll down   [default: 1000 (ms)] --serverTimeout          http://nodejs.org/api/http.html#http_server_timeout  [default: 0 (no timeout)] --keepStdout'			  keep original input on stdout (i.e. duplicate output to console and browser [default: false (show only in browser)]']
 ```
 - _An available port between 8080 - 8181 will be automatically picked if --port is not specified_
 - _ansi feature is on by default_